-Society for Science & the Public's Advocate Grant Program provides a stipend to an individual (teacher, counselor, mentor), who agrees to serve as an advocate for 3-5 underrepresented students to transition them from conducting a scientific or engineering research project to completing applications to scientific competition(s).
-Application Deadline: March 5, 2021.
+The Advocate Program, a program of Society for Science, provides a stipend and year-round support to an individual (teacher, counselor, mentor), who agrees to serve as an advocate for 3-5 students from traditionally underrepresented racial or ethnic groups, or from low-income households, and transition them from conducting a scientific or engineering research project to completing applications to scientific competition(s).
+Application Deadline: March 6, 2022.

 Please review the information on the "Eligibility and Selection Criteria" tab before applying.

 - Gathering information about competition rules and application processes

 Advocates receive a stipend of $3,000, opportunities to meet and interact with their cohort both in-person and throughout the program duration, and ongoing training and support from the Society.

 - Learn the true nature of science and experience the thrill of discovery

 - Gain additional skills such as learning how to write a scientific journal article and how to present their work to peers, scientists and the public

 - Lead them to consider a STEM career